Pyroww/rds-async-transmission/README.md

 # 📻 Asynchronous Out-of-Band Transmission via RDS for Embedded Systems

-This repository contains the source code (software and firmware) and hardware replication instructions for the research project **"Using the FM Infrastructure as a Control Channel via RDS"**, submitted to the ACM.
+This repository contains the source code (software and firmware) and hardware replication instructions for the research project **"Using the FM Infrastructure as a Control Channel via RDS"**, submitted to the SBESC.

 The system proposes a resilient, low-cost communication infrastructure using the 57 kHz FM radio subcarrier (RDS) to send character strings to embedded devices without requiring IP (Internet) connectivity.